-Some HSC subjects involve forms of examination other than written examination papers.
-Some courses have practical components such as speaking, listening and performance.
-Some courses require candidates to submit a project or report for examination, where students select and pursue an area of interest closely related to the basic concepts of the course.
+In some HSC courses the examinations have practical components such as speaking or performance.
+Some courses require candidates to submit a project or report for examination, where students select and pursue an area of interest as part of their study of the course.